awsdocs/amazon-ecs-developer-guide/doc_source/stopped-task-errors.md

    Some possible reasons and their explanations are listed below:
 Task failed ELB health checks in \(elb elb\-name\)
 The current task failed the Elastic Load Balancing health check for the load balancer that is associated with the task's service\.
-For more information, see [Troubleshooting Service Load Balancers](troubleshoot-service-load-balancers.md)\.
+For more information, see [Troubleshooting service load balancers](troubleshoot-service-load-balancers.md)\.
 Scaling activity initiated by \(deployment deployment\-id\)
 When you reduce the desired count of a stable service, some tasks must be stopped in order to reach the desired number\.
 Tasks that are stopped by downscaling services have this stopped reason\.
 Host EC2 \(instance *id*\) stopped/terminated